Level 2 Apprenticeship in the Equine Industry

 Course Progression

-This course may provide an opportunity for students to progress onto a Level 3 qualification or to be employed in a diverse range of roles within the industry including horse grooms, riding centre employees and racing yard grooms and riders.
+This course may provide an opportunity for students to progress onto a Level 3 qualification or to be employed in a diverse range of roles within the industry including competition grooms, riding centre employees and racing yard grooms and riders.

 Enniskillen Campus